jpiolho/FTEQCC-Setup/README.md

 You can find the latest build in the releases.

 The msi setup is intended to be compatible with [Winget](https://github.com/microsoft/winget-cli).
 Although that's still a work in progress.

+## How it works?

+The [github workflow](https://github.com/jpiolho/FTEQCC-Setup/blob/main/.github/workflows/build.yaml) does the following:

+1. Parses FTEQCC website to fetch the latest build date
+2. Compares build date with the one in [this file](https://github.com/jpiolho/FTEQCC-Setup/blob/main/last_build_date.txt)
+3. If date differs, then it proceeds with downloading both FTEQCC GUI and Console zip files.
+If the date is the same then nothing happens.
+4. Extracts zips, builds the setup
+5. Creates a Github release